 Non-executive Directors are appointed for an initial three-year term and, subject to re-election by shareholders at each AGM, are typically expected to serve two three-year terms.
 The Board may invite a Director to serve additional periods.
-Any term beyond six years is subject to a particularly rigorous review by the Committee, with any appointment beyond six years to be for one-year terms only.
+Any term beyond six years is subject to a particularly rigorous review by the Committee, with any appointment beyond six years to be for a rolling one-year term and subject to thorough review and challenge with reference to the needs of the Board